hfoley/SynapseLoadV2/README.md

 	6. Azure Synapse SQL Pool - destination to load parquet extracted files

 * [01 Create Resources](https://github.com/hfoley/SynapseLoadV2/tree/master/01%20Create%20Resources)   - contains PowerShell scripts to build all the Azure components in the solution.
-* [AzureSQLScripts](https://github.com/hfoley/SynapseLoad/tree/master/AzureSQLScripts)   - contains SQL Scripts to create and load the Azure SQL metadata table.
-Also contains a subdirectory with sample data and related scripts if you'd like to test/view the solution with sample data instead.
+* [02 ADF Create](https://github.com/hfoley/SynapseLoadV2/tree/master/02%20ADF%20Create)   - contains powershell script and json files needed to build Azure Data Factory pipelines and other components.
-* [ADFPosh](https://github.com/hfoley/SynapseLoad/tree/master/ADFPosh)  - contains PowerShell scripts to build the ADF coponents and pipelines
+* [03 SQL Scripts](https://github.com/hfoley/SynapseLoadV2/tree/master/03%20SQL%20Scripts)  - contains the SQL Server script to create the metadata tables and insert data on your Azure SQL DB.
+There's also a subdirectory [Sample](https://github.com/hfoley/SynapseLoadV2/tree/master/03%20SQL%20Scripts/Sample) if you'd like to use sample files instead of using your own tables.

 ## Pre-reqs